Emilia Sykes: Tenure

-Sykes cast her first vote in Congress on January 3, 2023, to support Democrat Hakeem Jeffries as Speaker of the House.
-She was officially sworn in as a member of the 118th Congress on January 7.
+Sykes entered the U.S. House of Representatives in 2023.
+She cast her first vote on January 3 to support Democrat Hakeem Jeffries as Speaker of the House and was officially sworn in as a member of the 118th Congress on January 7.
 During her first term, she was appointed to the committees on Transportation and Infrastructure and on Science, Space, and Technology.
 Following the 2023 East Palestine train derailment in Ohio, Sykes and Representative Bill Johnson (R-OH) introduced the bipartisan RAIL Act to strengthen railroad safety regulations and prevent future accidents.

 In 2024, Sykes helped secure Akron's designation as one of seven regional tech hubs in the country, with its focus on sustainable plastics and rubber manufacturing.
 The initiative was projected to create 6,300 jobs and attract $1.8 billion in private investment over ten years.
 Reflecting on Akron’s history as the “Rubber Capital of the World", she also cosponsored a bipartisan bill with Representative Darin LaHood (R-IL) to offer a thirty percent tax credit for purchasing retreaded tires in order to support domestic manufacturing and local jobs.

+During the 119th Congress, as vice ranking member of the House Transportation and Infrastructure Committee, Sykes urged state officials to include an Akron–Canton stop in the 2025 Ohio State Rail Plan.
+She also introduced the Airline Passenger Compensation Act, co-led by Representatives Rick Larsen (D-WA) and Greg Stanton (D-AZ), which would require airlines to provide cash compensation and free rebooking for significant delays or cancellations caused by carriers, reviving elements of a withdrawn Biden administration proposal.

+The 2025 government shutdown prompted Sykes to warn of the effects of expiring Affordable Care Act subsidies and uncertainty surrounding SNAP funding.
+She also highlighted the shutdown's impact on federal workers and constituent services, including delays in Social Security casework, while participating in bipartisan efforts to resolve the budget impasse.
+She later introduced the GUARD Act to keep the Social Security Administration operational during future government shutdowns.